therealrodk/overtime-app/README.md

 - X Needs to be documented if employee did not log overtime
 - X Create audit log for each text msg
 - X Need to update end_date when confirmed
-- Need to update audit log status when an overtime item is rejected
+- X Need to update audit log status when an overtime item is rejected
-- Update buttons on employee homepage so they show in mobile
+- X Update buttons on employee homepage so they show in mobile
-- Update buttons to include timespan
+- X Update buttons to include timespan
-- Update button sort order on employee homepage
+- X Update button sort order on employee homepage
 - Remove unnecessary navbar buttons for managers
 - Fix admin dashboard bug
 - Implement honeybadger error reporting